Sitemap • Advanced Search

 • Civil defence planning and emergency preparedness.

-Local councils' economic contribution to New Zealand
+Local authorities' economic contribution to New Zealand

-Annual Operating Expenditure - 2006 $5.3 billion
+Operating Expenditure $10.3 billion